 On the contrary, long-term exposure to UV radiation can cause serious and more permanent damage to the eyes.
 Studies have shown that short-term exposure to UV radiations spanning over many years, increases the chances of developing cataracts and can cause permanent damage to the retina.
 Additionally, a chronic exposure to shorter wavelength visible light can also cause damage to the retina.

 The longer the eyes are exposed to UV radiation, the more the risk of developing conditions such as cataracts or macular degeneration later in life increase.
-Scientists have yet to determine exactly how much exposure to solar radiation causes damage, it is recommended that you wear quality sunglasses that offer UV protection and wear a hat with a wide brim whenever you spend time outside.
+Scientists have yet to determine exactly how much exposure to solar radiation causes damage, it is recommended that you wear quality eyeglasses that offer UV protection and wear a hat with a wide brim whenever you spend time outside.

 If you suffer from a pre-existing eye condition, Eyeglass Factory Outlet offers prescription sunglasses at affordable prices.
 To provide adequate protection for your eyes, your prescription sunglasses should block out 99-100 percent of harmful UV radiation and screen out 75-90 percent of visible light.
 Don’t forget protection for children and teens, since they typically spend more time in the sun than adults.
 Eyeglass Factory Outlet has a large section of prescription sunglasses just for kids and offers stylish frames for everyone’s tastes.